What Is Generalized Anxiety Disorder? Exploring The DSM-5’s Diagnostic Criteria

-Generalized anxiety disorder (GAD) is characterized by general, uncontrolled feelings of anxiety, without a definitive trigger or source.
+Generalized anxiety disorder (GAD) is a mental disorder characterized by general, uncontrolled feelings of anxiety, without a definitive trigger or source.
 This disorder might be sparked by trauma, but it usually has no specific cause.
-Generalized anxiety disorder involves chronic, persistent, and unresolved anxiety, often concerning everyday things that would not typically cause undue strain or stress.
-Although it can co-exist with other mental health disorders, anxiety symptoms are distinct from symptoms of other conditions.
+Generalized anxiety disorder involves chronic, unresolved, and excessive anxiety and worry, often concerning everyday things that would not typically cause undue strain or stress.
+Although it can coexist with other mental disorders, anxiety symptoms are distinct from symptoms of other conditions.

 What is the DSM-5?